open-joinbase/JoinBase/README.md

 This command will start a JoinBase server wiht the default conf in a detached container by exposing all ports to your host.

-But **NOTE** that JoinBase has no `default user` concept at all, you should setup a user before going ahead by the following command:
+But **NOTE** that JoinBase has no `default user` concept, you should setup a user before going ahead by the following command:

 ```bash
 docker run --net=host --entrypoint /joinbase/base_admin -it joinbase/joinbase create_user abc